umairamalik/CV-Matcher/README.md

 # CV-Matcher
-This is a basic CV matcher
+This is a basic CV matcher which includes frontend as well